-Carbide Precipitation
+What is Carbide Precipitation in Welding?

-As a result of prolonged heating or of slow cooling after partial or full transformation, atoms of carbon and a metallic element migrate to the grain boundaries.
-The atoms here gather and combine as carbides.
+Carbide precipitation is a process that can occur during welding, where atoms of carbon and a metallic element migrate to the grain boundaries and combine as carbides.
 In high chromium alloys, the affinity (attraction) of chromium and carbon for each other leads to the formation of a thin inter-granular layer of chromium carbides.
+This can weaken the overall structure of the weld and make it more susceptible to cracking.

 Related Links